Apeksha-22/Hacknovate-6.0-CodeFusion-Hogwart/README.md

 # HogwartsOS – The Ultimate Wizarding Experience for Your PC 🏰

-🎩✨ Welcome, young wizard!
+<b>🎩✨ Welcome, young wizard!
 Ever wished your computer felt more magical?
 HogwartsOS is an immersive, Hogwarts-themed operating system designed to bring the wizarding world to your desktop.

-🔮 With animated spells, house sorting, potion brewing app installation, an enchanted terminal, and an AI-powered talking portrait assistant, HogwartsOS makes technology feel like real magic!
+🔮 With animated spells, house sorting, potion brewing app installation, an enchanted terminal, and an AI-powered talking portrait assistant, HogwartsOS makes technology feel like real magic!<b>

 ⚡ Experience Magic on Your Desktop!
 💡 Dynamic UI 🎭 Gamified XP System 🧙‍♂️ Wizard AI Assistant 🔥 Real-Time House Points 🪄 Spell-based Terminal